simplify20/PowerfulRecyclerViewAdapter/README.md

 ![Class diagram](http://img.blog.csdn.net/20160330181333561)
 ###Important classes：

-`class CommonRecyclerAdapter`:common adapter whose super class is RecyclerView.Adapter，support inserting and droping datas and support any kind of items.
+`class CommonRecyclerAdapter`:common adapter whose super class is RecyclerView.Adapter，supports inserting and droping datas and supports any kind of items.

-`interface DisplayBean`:use to create an instance of the ViewHolder
+`interface DisplayBean`:used to create an instance of the ViewHolder

-`interface DataBean`:extends from DisplayBean，use to bind data to viewholders
+`interface DataBean`:extends from DisplayBean，used to bind data to viewholders

 ###How To：

-- Declare CommonRecyclerAdapter as your RecyclerView adapter;
+- Declare CommonRecyclerAdapter as your RecyclerView's adapter;
 ```java
  protected CommonRecyclerAdapter adapter;
  ...